willsieving/YouTube-View-Predictor-ML/README.md

 YouTube-View-Predictor-ML

-This project was an attempt to create a Multiple Variable Linear Regressiong that predicts the views on a YouTube video give the Likes, Dislikes, and Comments
+This project was an attempt to create a Multiple Variable Linear Regression algorithm that predicts the views on a YouTube video give the Likes, Dislikes, and Comments

 Data was taken from over 600 YouTube channels to train the model.